A guide to private renting in the UK: tenants’ rights in 2024

 Can the landlord increase my rent?

-Not during your fixed-term agreement, but once the tenancy term ends, the landlord can use a Section 13 notice to increase your rent.
+Not during your fixed-term tenancy agreement, but once the tenancy term ends, the landlord can use a Section 13 notice to increase your rent.

 The good news is rent increases can’t usually happen more than once a year and must come with a month’s notice if you’re on a rolling monthly contract.
-Any Section 13 rent increase should reflect the current market and rate of inflation.
+Any Section 13 rent increase should reflect the current market rates and rate of inflation.

 Moving out: how to get your deposit back